 But none of these events will be visible (or in one case, readily evident) from North America; the two lunar eclipses (opens in new tab) will hardly be noticed, if at all.
 Only the solar eclipse (opens in new tab) will be worthwhile to journey to if you wish to see it.
 Sadly, however, because of travel restrictions due to the COVID-19 pandemic, it's not likely anyone will be able to attempt a pilgrimage to see it.

 In order to have an eclipse of the sun or moon, our natural satellite must be positioned almost directly in line with the sun and Earth.
 A lunar eclipse takes place when the moon is at full phase and passes into the shadow of the Earth.
 A solar eclipse happens when the moon is at new phase and crosses between the Earth and the sun.
-But while new moon and full moon recur each month, eclipses at these phases can only happen at two opposite seasons per year.
+But while the new moon and the full moon are moon phases that recur each month, eclipses at these phases can only happen at two opposite seasons per year.

 Moon's orbit slightly out of whack with Earth